Find out about the VAT liability of insurance transactions and insurance related services.

 CPP was a case concerning the tax treatment of a credit card protection plan comprising of a number of different goods and services supplied together, where one of the services being insurance.

 The case finally went to the House of Lords to decide and was referred by their Lordships to the CJEU.
 As part of their judgment, the CJEU provided a number of tests to be applied when deciding whether or not there’s a single supply for VAT purposes.
-CJEU decisions have to be applied by national courts and therefore the CJEU decision in CPP determines the approach that all EC member states should take when administering VAT in this area.
+CJEU decisions have to be applied by national courts and therefore the CJEU decision in CPP determines the approach that the UK and all EU member states should take when administering VAT in this area.

-In February 2001 we issued Business Brief 02/2001 giving details of the CJEU and House of Lords judgments in CPP.
-Businesses making supplies that could be affected by these decisions were told to review their tax treatment against the CJEU tests and implement any necessary changes by 1 June 2001, even if this meant applying a different tax treatment from that implemented following a previous legal decision or Customs’ ruling.
+Businesses making supplies that could be affected by these decisions were told to review their tax treatment against the CJEU tests and implement any necessary changes by 1 June 2001, even if this meant applying a different tax treatment from that implemented following a previous legal decision or customs’ ruling.

 4.2.1 The CJEU tests in CPP

 is actually receiving.
-That is, is the customer receiving two or more supplies each distinct
+That is, is the customer receiving 2 or more supplies each distinct

 and independent from the other or is the customer receiving